LMLK-seal/HFdownloader/README.md

 3. **Monitor Progress**: Watch the real-time progress and status updates
 4. **Receive ZIP File**: Your complete model repository will be delivered as a ZIP archive
 - `Note: Models that require accepting license terms on the Hugging Face Hub may fail to download.`

+## 💡 ChatBot

+- I've added a chatbot that loads a downloaded model folder and lets you chat with an AI.

 ## 🎯 Use Cases